 Las Vegas is famous for its casino and nightlife, but it comes with a cost.
-Most people think this place is for bachelor’s but Vegas is a family-friendly place.
-Check out my list of “Free Things to do in Las Vegas”.
+Most people think this place is for bachelor’s, but Vegas is family-friendly.
+Check out my list of “Free Things to do in Las Vegas.”

 Free Things to do in Las Vegas

-The fountain show of Bellagio is right on the Las Vegas Strip and most famous among the tourists.
+The fountain show of Bellagio is right on the Las Vegas Strip and is most famous among the tourists.
 You will find people standing and waiting for the show at any time.
-In the daytime, it runs every half an hour, but after 8 pm it runs every 15 mins until 12 pm.
-It’s so beautiful to see the dancing fountain at night with all the yellow light looks more vibrant.
+It runs every half an hour in the daytime, but after 8 pm, it runs every 15 mins until midnight.
+It’s so beautiful to see the dancing fountain at night with all the yellow light looking more vibrant.

 This is the most stunning show I have ever seen.
-The Volcano Eruption show runs hourly and it gets crowded, so be there before half an hour.
-People get their spot so early and if you are standing far behind you won’t be able to see clearly.
+The Volcano Eruption show runs hourly, and it gets crowded, so be there before half an hour.
+People get their spot so early, and if you are standing far behind, you won’t see clearly.

 Wynn Fountain Show

 This fountain show is not as huge as Bellagio, but it’s more colorful than the one you see in Bellagio.
-They have lights underneath the fountain and it changes colors according to the music.
+They have lights underneath the fountain, changing colors according to the music.
 It is fun to watch.
-You can also click a picture with waterfall.
+You can also click a picture with a waterfall.

 Bellagio Conservatory & Botanical Garden

 Bellagio Conservatory is must visit place on the Las Vegas Strip.
 The Bellagio Conservatory and Botanical Garden have five brand-new floral extravaganzas to showcase the beautiful sights and colors.